 (Click to view the following document as a PDF.)

-Code of Conduct
+Official Code of Conduct

 - Refrain from taking any action for his or her personal benefit or that reasonably could appear to be for his or her personal benefit.
 Employees and agents of the Office of Financial Aid who process loans, scholarships from outside donors, and other monies received for students shall do so in compliance with all applicable laws and regulations, and they shall not solicit, accept, or receive any remuneration or gift from any lender, guarantor, servicer, or agency in connection therewith.
-Further, IIT shall not enter into any revenue sharing arrangements with any lender or agency.
+Further, Illinois Tech shall not enter into any revenue sharing arrangements with any lender or agency.

 - As a general rule, not serve on any advisory board for any lender, guarantor, servicer or agency that directly relates to student financial aid.
 Any waiver of this rule must be granted by the Vice Provost for Admissions and Financial Aid.
-Such a waiver will only be granted if the Vice Provost has determined that such service is in the best interest of IIT and its students and will not result in a conflict of interest.
+Such a waiver will only be granted if the Vice Provost has determined that such service is in the best interest of Illinois Tech and its students and will not result in a conflict of interest.
 If a waiver is granted, the individual so serving shall refrain from soliciting, accepting or receiving anything of value from the lender, guarantor, servicers, or agency in connection with the service, except, with the prior approval of the Vice Provost, the reimbursement of reasonable expenses associated therewith may be accepted.
 The foregoing restriction is not intended to apply to service on boards or committees of other institutions of higher education, associations of institutions of higher education or governmental entities.